owlnai/isnuxt3ready/README.md

 # Is Nuxt 3 ready?
-Your best up-to-date guide for the compatibility of your next Nuxt module.
+Your best up-to-date guide for the compatibility for Nuxt 3 modules.
 Built using Nuxt 3 and WindiCSS.
 Based on the initial work by @pi0 and inspired by [_Is Apple Silicon ready?_](https://isapplesiliconready.com)

 ## API access
 _Is Nuxt 3 Ready_ offers a free API for developers and repo maintainers.
 Note that this assumes good faith and, in the event of being misused, it might be shutdown or restricted.